MBG1337/McubeTheme/README.md

 [MineCube](https://discord.gg/WvzNPpKr)

 `Want your host to be here?
-Dm me on discord MBG#1337`
+Dm me on discord @mbgx`

 # Installation Guide